-You can use the <oneWayArrow> section to define an arrow symbol to be drawn to show the direction of one-way streets.
+You can use the <oneWayArrow> element to define an arrow symbol to be drawn to show the direction of one-way streets.
 The <oneWayArrow> attributes are:

 - fill: the color used to draw the arrow.